 USPS Delays Rising After Donald Trump's New Postmaster General's Cuts, Could Affect Election and Stimulus Checks

-If the USPS cannot be relied on to deliver those ballots, the ripple effects on the election could be hard to even estimate.
+If the USPS cannot be relied on to deliver those ballots, the ripple effects on the election could be hard even to estimate.
 Meanwhile, the president has made it no secret that he dislikes the idea of mail-in ballots, despite substantial evidence that they are safe and reliable.
-Absentee voters — including military personell — have already been using mail-in ballots for years.
+Absentee voters — including military personnel — have already been using mail-in polls for years.

 On Friday, U.S. Senators voiced all of these concerns in a letter to DeJoy.
 It was cosigned by Sen. Gary Peters of Michigan, Sen. Amy Klobuchar of Minnesota, Sen. Chuck Schumer of New York and Sen. Tom Carper of Delaware.
 It read: "Recent concerns raised by constituents and postal workers have brought to light questionable changes under your leadership now taking place in post offices and processing centers across the nation that may negatively impact mail delivery."